 Data Definition can be selected using Schema Picker.
 All Data Definitions are available for selection.
 See example of using this type of Data Source.

 DataQuery can be based on Web Service Method, which returns an array of Objects and supports OData interface for filtering data..
 See example.

 In case the "Data Definition" option does not cover the use case, the user can access data in the database directly using an SQL Query.

 - SQL Query: valid SQL query should be set here.
-User can validate the query using the "LOAD COLUMNS" Button, but it will also generate the columns in the section bellow.
+User can validate the query using the "LOAD COLUMNS" Button, but it will also generate the columns in the section below.

 - Allow Cache: if checked the results of query will be cached on the server.
 User can also define how long it will be cached in the field "Cacheinterval".

-- CultureSensitive: if checked then cache will be deleted after changing of the culture.
+- CultureSensitive: if checked then cache will be deleted after changing the culture.

 - CacheInterval: how long the query result is cached on the server.

 - Such parameters are available in SQL Query: